Selbjørnsfjorden

 Selbjørnsfjorden is a fjord in Vestland county, Norway.
-The 20 km long fjord flows east–west between the municipalities of Austevoll, Fitjar, and Bømlo.
-It is a wide fjord that starts at the Slåtterøy Lighthouse at the North Sea in the west and flows to the strait of Langenuen in the east.
+The 20 km long fjord flows east–west between Austevoll Municipality, Fitjar Municipality, and Bømlo Municipality.
+It is a wide fjord that starts at the Slåtterøy Lighthouse at the North Sea in the west and flows to the Langenuen strait in the east.
 The central part of the fjord reaches about 8 km wide.
 The fjord is named after the nearby island of Selbjørn.